melaniebrgr/learning-computer-science/05-system-design/02-frameworks-and-metaframeworks/02-nextjs.md

 1. Server actions: a new way of conveniently mutate data.
 Server actions are only available in app router.
 1. API routes: Next.js applications have always supported API routes for data fetching and mutations

 Instead of using React Context (which is not available on the server) or passing data as props, you can **use fetch or React's cache function to fetch the same data in the components that need it**, without worrying about making duplicate requests for the same data.
 This is because React extends fetch to automatically memoize data requests, and the cache function can be used when fetch is not available.
+(Only if not using fetch, and  using an ORM or database directly, would you need to wrap the data fetch with the React `cache` function.
+This will de-duplicate and only make one query.)

 ### Server components